EIP-3540: EOF - EVM Object Format v1

 - Including a

-JUMPDEST-table (to avoid analysis at execution time) or removing
+JUMPDEST-table (to avoid analysis at execution time) and/or removing

 - Introducing static jumps (with relative addresses) and jump tables, and disallowing dynamic jumps at the same time.

-STOP.
-(Assumptions like this can provide significant speed improvements in interpreters, such as a speed up of ~7% seen in evmone.)
+- Requiring the execution of a code section ends with a terminating instruction.
+(Assumptions like this can provide significant speed improvements in interpreters, such as a speed-up of ~7% seen in evmone (ethereum/evmone#295).

 - Representing functions as individual code sections instead of subroutines.

 In order to guarantee that every EOF-formatted contract in the state is valid, we need to prevent already deployed (and not validated) contracts from being recognized as such format.
-This will be achieved by choosing a byte sequence for the magic that doesn’t exist in any of the already deployed contracts.
-To prevent the growth of the search space and to limit the analysis to the contracts existing before these changes, we split changes into two hard forks, and disallow the starting byte of the format (the first byte of the magic) in the first hard fork.
+This is achieved by choosing a byte sequence for the magic that doesn’t exist in any of the already deployed contracts.

 The initcode is the code executed in the context of the create transaction,

 CREATE2 instructions.
 The initcode returns code (via the

 RETURN instruction), which is inserted into the account.
 See section 7 (“Contract Creation”) in the Yellow Paper for more information.